|Location:||13 km von Wildalpen|

 The water flows by its own weight in the same way as it did in a Roman aqueduct, in a canal which is 192 cm wide and 208 cm highs.
 The aqueduct has a total length of 183 km with an normal gradient of 0,22 ‰.
 The gradient causes a flow speed of 4 to 5 km/h, which mean that the water moves about as fast as a hiker.
 The water needs 36 hours from Kläfferquelle to Vienna.
 Obviously there is a gap: the distance of 180 km with 360 m height difference would result in an average gradient of 2.1 ‰.
 The difference is used for the production of electric energy.
 There are numerous so-called Wasserleitungskraftwerke (drinking water power plants) which produce electricity, which was used for the pumping of water in vienna.
 Once they had a separate network of electric wires, but today the electricity is added to the grid and the pumps use the electricity from te grid.

-The Kläfferquelle is a karst spring, the production depends on the recharge in the catchment area, the reaction on snow melt or heavy rains is counted in hours or a few days.
-Also the spring produces dirty water with a high sediment content during maximum production.
+The Kläfferquelle is a karst spring, the yield depends on the recharge in the catchment area, the reaction on snow melt or heavy rains is counted in hours or a few days.
+Also, the spring produces dirty water with a high sediment content during maximum yield.
 At this time the spring is not used for drinking water.
 All the water is leaving the spring building through the overflow and the often dry riverbed below is full of impressive rapids.
-At those high water event a lot of small intermittend springs around the building also start to produce water and waterfalls with up to 70 m height form.
+At those high water event a lot of small intermittent springs around the building also start to produce water and waterfalls with up to 70 m height form.

 The historic spring buildings and the 90 m long tunnel into the mountain, which collects the water from the cave behind, are open for tourists on special tours.
 Groups of minimum 10 persons can make a reservation at the Museum HochQuellenWasser.
 This is the new name of the Wasserleitungsmuseum Wildalpen which is also a Heritage and Parish museum inside a historic hammer mill.
 The guided tour includes the museum and the spring.